 Power transformers are critical components in any electricity grid.
 Age, increased load levels, and network failures all take their toll on transformers, leading to an increased risk of unpredictable faults and outages.

 Online and real-time condition monitoring of power transformers can keep them operating safely and with maximum efficiency, while supporting the planning of timely maintenance actions that can extend operational lifetime and prevent unexpected and costly outages.

-- Moisture reduces the insulating properties of transformer oil, resulting in more rapid aging of the transformer.
+Moisture reduces the insulating properties of transformer oil, resulting in more rapid aging of the transformer.
 Traditionally, oil moisture readings have been taken at periodic intervals.
 However, because moisture levels can change rapidly, periodic sampling is not sufficient.

 provides reliable monitoring of insulating oil in power transformers.
 Unlike conventional solutions, the MHT410 sensors take measurements directly from representative oil in order to provide reliable trend data.
 Using non-membrane hydrogen technology, the MHT410 can handle under pressure and overpressure conditions, and never depletes.
-The transmitter can be installed in minutes by a single person, and its robust design – with no pumps, hoses, or valves – ensures long-term stability.
+The transmitter can be installed in minutes by one person, and its robust design – with no pumps, hoses, or valves – ensures long-term stability.

+is used for measuring dew point during insulation drying.
 When building a new transformer or overhauling an existing unit, the cellulose insulation is dried by applying heat and a vacuum.
 After drying, the tank is purged with dry nitrogen.
 Measuring the dew point is a widely used method for monitoring the drying process and confirming the final dryness after the nitrogen purge.